Thrive has ended, but it’s not too late to access all the recordings and work through it in your own time!

 A note from Thrive Symposium organiser, Dr Amy Imms

-In my work, I see people struggling every day with high demands, the uncertainty and isolation of COVID, supervising kids learning from home, responding to workplace bullying, and a plethora of other pressures.
+I see people struggling every day with high work demands, long hours, carrying the mental load, the impact of COVID, responding to workplace bullying, and a plethora of other pressures.
 I see people feeling overwhelmed and not coping, hesitant to reach out for help and unsure what they can actually do about it.
 And I want to do something to help.

-I've been a doctor for 13 years, and working with burnout for 5 years.
+I've been a doctor for 17 years, and working with burnout for 7 years.
 In that time, I have met so many amazing people with valuable expertise and contributions when it comes to preventing and managing burnout.
-With burnout on the rise since COVID began, I wanted to gather together this wealth of experience and wisdom and share it with those who need it most.
+With burnout on the rise since COVID began, and only continuing to increase, I wanted to gather together this wealth of experience and wisdom and share it with those who need it most.

-I hope Thrive Symposium is a time of self-discovery, clarity, learning, hope.
-I hope it is a turning point, prompting personal action and encouraging people to seek any support they may need moving forward.
+Thrive Symposium is a time of self-discovery, clarity, learning, and hope.
+For you, it might just be a turning point, prompting personal action, and encouraging you to seek any support you may need moving forward.

 Dr Polly McGee

 Dr Polly McGee (they/them) is an author, therapist and trauma-informed leadership specialist.
 With over a decade working in leadership program design and delivery across public, private, university and NFP sectors, Polly now splits their time between facilitating groups large, small and individuals on their leadership, organisational and personal reset pathways.
 Polly has a PhD in Gender Studies and a Masters in Counselling + Psychotherapy.

 Dr Amy Imms